 As soon as we arrive, it's as if we've walked into a dreamy, beach-side sanctuary that we never want to leave.
 I lose count at how many times my partner and I stare at each other and simply gasp, "Wow!"

 Our room is a chic, sun-drenched penthouse featuring marble floors, an enormous day bed, a spacious balcony overlooking Wategoes beach and an inviting king-sized bed with crisp white linen which will be perfect for my final rounds of guilt-free sleep-ins.

-We start each morning at Raes with a wake-up dip at Wategoes beach, which is literally on our doorstep before heading to the restaurant for an à la carte breakfast.
+We start each morning at Raes with a wake-up dip at Wategoes beach, which is right on our doorstep, before heading to the restaurant for an à la carte breakfast.